hashkat/hashkat/docs/tutorial12.md

 #### Next Steps

 With the completion of this tutorial, you now have knowledge and experience with agent configuration.
-In the next [tutorial](http://docs.hashkat.org/en/latest/tutorial13/) we demonstrate more complex situations that may be modelled in **#k@**.
+In the next [tutorial](http://docs.hashkat.org/en/latest/tutorial13/) we demonstrate more complex situations that may be modeled in **#k@**.